 Castellane’s recently completed film “Irrefutable Proof” was awarded the “Golden Palm Award” at The Beverly Hills Film Festival and will be internationally released this coming Autumn.
 World travel is a very significant part of Castellane’s life, including prolonged visits to Mongolia.
 He has a particularly warm connection with Mongolia, having hosted several Mongolian students.
 Castellane is planning in the very near future to return to Mongolia in order to film a documentary on Mongolian "proprioception”.

-Castellane resides in Munnsville NY on a property with over a mile of trout stream, beautiful forests, and abundant, varied wildlife.
-He resides with his Chihuahua “Scutterbug”, Mexican Hairless (2 hairs on her head) “Teeny”, and his wonderful Lab/Chesapeake “Missy” who loves the world.
+Castellane currently resides in one of his three homes in Munnsville NY (the other two being on the coast of Maine and on the Black River near Boonville NY).
+The Munnsville property has over a mile of trout stream, beautiful forests, and abundant, varied wildlife.
+He resides with his Chihuahua “Scutterbug”, Mexican Hairless (2 hairs on her head) “Teeny”, and his wonderful Lab/Chesapeake “Missy”, who loves the world.